A friend just started giving her 3-month-old applesauce and rice cereal. My

 allergies.
 In the past, they thought that babies should not get such foods (like

-and fish) until after the first
+and fish) until after

-likely to develop food allergies.
+baby more likely to develop food allergies.

 Offer these foods to your baby as soon as your little one starts eating solids.